janikvonrotz/janikvonrotz.ch/content/post/2025-01/01-2024-book-list.md

   - mangas
 images:
   - /images/books.jpg
-draft: true
+draft: false
 ---
 *In* 2024 I read 4 books and 10 mangas.
 Even though I read more mangas than books, the list will still be called "book list".
 And there is another update.
 The rating is now on a scale of 5 point instead of 10.

 My favorite book was **Landkkrank** by Nikolaj Schultz.
 And my favorite manga was **Ion Mud** by Amaury Bündgen.

-And here is the full 2024 book list:
+Here is the full 2024 book list:

 <!--more-->
 # Books